European Cities as a Laboratory

 If you are a city, a public authority, or a foundation aiming to improve urban quality of life, talk to us.
 Stadtluft’s smart peer-review format helps you connect internationally and strengthen your work.

-The city, authority, or organization that commissions Stadtluft gains the opportunity to have national and international colleagues observe and provide input — colleagues who are facing the same challenges.
+The city, authority, or organization that commissions Stadtluft gains the opportunity to have national and international colleagues observe and provide input — colleagues who are facing similar challenges.
 In this way, new ideas, solutions, and tangible improvements emerge from ongoing projects, ideally at an early stage.

-These exchanges follow the Manhattan principle: experts from near and far, and from diverse fields, come together in a concentrated setting.
-Their mission is to improve selected projects through a peer-review process, driven by collective intelligence and a limited timeframe.
+These exchanges follow the Manhattan Principle: experts from near and far, and from diverse fields, come together in a concentrated setting.
+Their mission is to improve selected projects through a peer-review process, driven by collective intelligence within a clearly defined timeframe.

 Founder